ggrov/tinker/Readme.md

 Usage
 =====
-To demonstrate the usage, go into the psgraph/src/examples/LAPR13 directory and load the file intro.thy from Isabelle 2013.
-Please set the path of the Proof Strategy language accordingly.
+To demonstrate the usage, go into the psgraph/src/examples/LAPR13 directory and load the file 'example.thy' from Isabelle 2013.

 Automated proof session with Proof Strategy language in Isabelle
 ----------------------------------------------------------------
-To run the proof strategy (e.g. the intro tactic from LPAR'13) in the automated mode
+To run the proof strategy in the automated mode by using the command:

-Uncomment the line
+	apply (psgraph <name of the psgraph>)

+in the Example 1, it is

-	apply (psgraph intro)
+	apply (psgraph asm)

 Interactive proof session with Proof Strategy language in Isabelle and GUI